 How long will it take for a decision to be made?

-Financial appeals take considerable time to process.
-Decisions will be made in about four to eight weeks.
+Financial appeals take considerable time to process and will be completed as soon as possible.
+Students will be contacted if additional information is required and/or when the appeal has been completed.
 It is the student's responsibility to provide supporting documentation in a timely manner.
 Financial appeals will not go forward until the supporting documentation is received.